Follow

 How Entry EFLs are Set for NRS reporting

-In real life, students may be working at different levels in multiple subjects.
-For example, in reading they are at ESL 3 level, but ABE 1 in math.
-For reporting, each student must be assigned to a single level.
+In real life, students can be at different levels in different subjects.
+For example, a student might be at an ESL 3 level in reading and ABE 1 in math.
+When reporting, each student needs to be assigned to just one level.

 Each time a new test is entered for a student, SiD reviews the test history and identifies: